8 FLASHES

 Possible Causes

-Open or shorted hot surface ignitor, Loose ignitor wiring harness, Faulty ignitor relay on control board, Incorrect replacement ignitor installed
+An open or shorted hot surface ignitor, a loose ignitor wiring harness, a faulty ignitor relay on the control board, or an incorrect replacement ignitor installed.

 How to Fix / Troubleshooting